Breezy (1973)

 Response to Peary’s Review:

-It’s too bad this early Clint Eastwood film remains so obscure, because it’s actually a remarkably touching romantic drama.
-In his second directorial effort, Eastwood effectively explores what it’s like for two “souls” to meet and fall in love across the chasms of age and lifestyle.
-If two people this different can fall in love and make it work, then maybe there’s hope for our motley world after all.
-It’s a toss-up whether you’ll find Kay Lenz’s performance to be cloying or appealing, but I vote for the latter — her fresh-faced presence adds a perfect sensibility to the title role.
-William Holden is equally effective in a role which seems tailor-made for him.
+It’s too bad this early Clint Eastwood film remains so obscure, because it “remains one of the few films that have effectively explored a romance between people so different”.
+In his second directorial effort, Eastwood deftly examines what it’s like for two “souls” to meet and fall in love across the chasms of age and lifestyle.
+If two people this different can fall in love and make it work, then maybe there’s hope for our motley world after all!
+It’s a toss-up whether you’ll find Kay Lenz’s performance to be cloying or appealing, but I vote for the latter: her fresh-faced presence adds a perfect sensibility to the title role.
+William Holden — giving “an earnest portrayal” as a “lonely, middle-aged real-estate dealer” — is equally effective in a role seemingly tailor-made for him.

 Redeeming Qualities and Moments: